EventMB was started in April 2007 by Julius Solaris, international speaker, author and former social media consultant for global brands.

-EventMB has become the go-to online resource for Trends, Technology, Innovation and Education for the event industry.
+EventMB has become the go-to online resource for trends, technology, innovation and education for the event industry.
 Thousands of event professionals from around the globe read EventMB daily.
-We are also a reference for the event startup community, giving space to initiatives to advocate and support innovation in the event industry.
+We are also a reference for the event startup community, providing space to advocate and support innovation in the event industry.

-Since 2010, we release an annual report '10 Event Trends', that gives a research backed outlook on the trends happening and thriving in the year to come.
-Each year, Event Trends is consistently the most viewed presentation ever in the event industry.
+Since 2010, we have released an annual 10 Event Trends report, a research-backed outlook on the trends happening and thriving in the year to come.
+Each year, 10 Event Trends is consistently the most viewed presentation ever in the event industry.
 You can see the latest version here.

-Since 2013, EventMB releases yearly editions of The Event App Bible, the most comprehensive analysis of event mobile apps.
-A strategic report featuring comparison tables and advice for those evaluating the purchase of a mobile app for their event.
+Since 2013, EventMB has also released yearly editions of The Event App Bible, the most comprehensive analysis of event mobile apps.
+This strategic report features comparison tables and advice for those evaluating the purchase of a mobile app for their event.
 The report is free to download.

 For advertising enquiries please use the relevant section.